 Subject matter: the subject matter of the data processing under this DPA is Client data.

-Nature and Purpose of the Processing: compute, storage, and such other services as described in the Documentation and initiated by Client.
+Nature and Purpose of the Processing: compute, storage, and such other services as described in the Website and initiated by Client.
 The purpose is the provision of the Services initiated by Client.